koleo9am/hass_max_home_automation/README.md

   * Open window (Window Sutter)

 ## Planned Features
-* Support for Wall Thermostat (I have no hardware one to test)
+* Support for Wall Thermostat (I don't have one to test it)